 3) SL positioning server UE;

 NOTE 1: A UE authorised to perform ranging and sidelink positioning in a given PLMN is also authorised to act as a target UE and as an SL reference UE in this PLMN.
+The located UE corresponds to the "SL anchor UE" in the RSPP metadata as defined in 3GPP TS 38.355 [12].

 c) an indication of whether the UE is authorized to perform ranging and sidelink positioning when "not served by NG-RAN" and the role which the UE is authorized to act as one or more of the following: